robertjskelton/robertjskelton.github.io/_posts/2023-11-27-porsche-cayenne-carplayretrofits-androidauto-install.markdown

 ![AA](/images/aa/6.jpg)
 ![AA](/images/aa/5.jpg)

 Once installed, you need to select the AUX input on your stereo.
 This is something than can only be enabled by a dealer or a person with the PIWIS Porsche scan tool, which is also not something indicated by the seller.
 The local dealer quoted $300 to enable the AUX input, and the carplayretrofits.com owner said he would mail me his PIWIS for a $1,200 deposit with $1,050 being refundable.
 I ended up borrowing an [Autel Maxisys MS906BT](https://amzn.to/3QTdxsI) from a friend, which let me enable the aux input and a few other fun settings, but it took a while to find.
+[I have a full blog post on that here.](https://rskelton.com/porsche-cayenne-autel-code-writing/)

 ![AA](/images/aa/8.jpeg)

-So I was able to get Android Auto and CarPlay to launch, however I could not get sound except through the stock radio or CD player until I used the Autel code writer function.
+So I was able to get Android Auto and CarPlay to launch, however I could not get sound except through the stock radio or CD player until I used the [Autel code writer function](https://rskelton.com/porsche-cayenne-autel-code-writing/).
 I found a workaround before I got aux enabled, which was to use the Aux Bluetooth input.
 This meant my phone was connecting to PCM as a BT device, and to Android Auto as a BT device.
 So 2 BT connections, and it DRAINED my phones battery.
 Also the way to launch the custom interface is pretty slow - you have to hold the INFO button for 3 seconds, and it's just generally slow.

 Eventually, when I got the Aux input enabled, it was much quicker and less of a drain on my phones battery and resources.
 It also launches pretty quick and goes directly to Android Auto on start.
 So overall, I'd recommend a CarPlay/Android Auto upgrade, but would not buy from [carplayretrofits.com](https://carplayretrofits.com/products/carplay-andrioid-auto-plug-and-play-kit-for-porsche-pcm-3-1).
 I would probably consider the [Mr 12 Volt option](https://www.mr12volt.com/collections/porsche/products/p2000-pcm31mm), which doesn't use the Aux setup at all to do audio, which is the better option if you don't have access to a high end code writer for a car.